Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/appman.md

  "AppMan" (ie Application Manager) is a copy of "AM" aimed to install all the applications managed locally, so without root privileges:

- - all the apps are installed in ~/.opt (you can change this path only once by using the "--apps-path" option, available since the 3.0.6.1 release);
+ - all the apps are installed into a directory of your choice;
  - all the launchers are created in ~/.local/share/applications;
  - all the apps are linked in ~/.local/bin